Trump adviser Bolton says Putin invite to White House delayed until Mueller ‘witch hunt’ over

 The invitation blindsided Coats, who was informed of the development by NBC News’ Andrea Mitchell during an interview last weekend.

 Members of Congress immediately lambasted the idea of Putin visiting the White House.
-House Speaker Paul Ryan, R-Wis., said Tuesday that the Russian president would not be invited to address Congress during his planned visit to Washington.
+House Speaker Paul Ryan, R-Wis., said Tuesday that the Russian president would not be invited to address Congress during a visit to Washington.

+The White House's postponement announcement Wednesday also comes just a day after a top Russian official played coy in responding to the invite.
+On Tuesday, Kremlin aide Yuri Ushakov wouldn't say whether Putin would accept Trump's invitation.

+According to Reuters, Ushakov said only that the two leaders would have other opportunities to meet.